The top 10 highest prize pools in esports

 A huge part of this boom in prize money is due to the popularity of crowdfunding.
 Developers have begun to offer unique in-game items to their vast player bases to increase the size of the overall prize pool.

-Valve, the developer of Dota 2 and CS:GO, is the most successful company to employ the model at this time.
+Valve, the developer of Dota 2 and CS:GO, is the most successful company to employ the model at present.
 Its marquee Dota 2 event, The International, has experienced tremendous growth throughout the past decade of competition.

 Here are the biggest prize pools in the industry.
 But because Dota 2 and League of Legends would make up the majority of the top 10, we’ve divided the list into two categories: Overall largest prize pool per tournament series and overall largest prize pools in esports history.